Temple University Beasley School of Law, J.D., Cum Laude, 2009

 S. Michael Sirkin

 Mike began his legal career as a judicial law clerk to the Honorable Vice Chancellor J. Travis Laster of the Delaware Court of Chancery.
 After his clerkship, he practiced in the Corporate and Business Litigation group of Morris, Nichols, Arsht & Tunnell LLP before joining the firm.
 Mike has also participated in the Delaware Volunteer Legal Services Pro Bono Program, successfully obtaining protection from abuse orders for clients in Family Court.
+Outside of the firm, Mike is active in the Delaware State Bar Association and the American Bar Association, and he is the President of the Lehigh Lawyers Association.

 - Delaware State Bar Association